 In Hamburg / Wilhelmsburg the sound walk will be along Veringkanal from the Honigfabrik (Honey Factory), along the canal, in an walking area with small boat launches, galleries, cafes, fisherman, former factories, willow trees, wooden walkways and large structures related to its industrial past.

 Preliminary work and site-scouting for Walkie Talkie Dream Garden began with Naphtali’s sound collection and investigation of both cities in 2017.
-These audio recordings, along with new recordings to be made Spring 2018, will be processed, contrasted,intermingled and exchanged between the two cities, to create the sounds for the free app (iOS and Android) that will be launched in Hamburg and Williamsburg, Brooklyn in June/July 2018, as part of the second round of the w-burg exchange project.
+These audio recordings, along with new recordings to be made Spring 2018, will be processed, contrasted,intermingled and exchanged between the two cities, to create the sounds for the free app (iOS and Android) that launched in Hamburg June 2018 and will launch in Williamsburg, Brooklyn in September 2018, as part of the second round of the w-burg exchange project.
 In both cities, Walkie Talkie Dream Garden will be presented as an interactive soundwalk and as a participatory public performance.

 Walkie Talkie Dream Garden builds on prior work and ideas developed while creating Walkie Talkie Dream Angles for Washington Square Park in New York City, in September 2016, also with the U-Gruve platform.
 Walkie Talkie Dream Angles was created for the NoiseGate acoustic ecology festival (2016), allowing participants to traverse sonically interesting corners of the park, and underscoring the loss of quiet, past and future sounds, bringing a favorite urban environment to life in a sonically unique and individual way, as I layered processed environmental sounds, I recorded on-site, with tracks of my voice, percussion, and thoughtful strategizing about site-specific listening, interactivity and attention span.
 Walkie Talkie Dream Angles, and U-Gruve were featured in Creative Tech Week NYC, 2017.

-U-GRUVE, created by programmer Richard Rodkin, enables the creation of interactive soundtracks for public spaces using listener/participants phones and GPS sensors to trigger geo-tagged musical outcomes to predefined zones in the targeted environment. http://u-gruve.com/
+U-GRUVE, by creative technologist Richard Rodkin, enables the creation of interactive soundtracks for public spaces using listener/participants phones and GPS sensors to trigger geo-tagged musical outcomes to predefined zones in the targeted environment. http://u-gruve.com/

 Funding for Walkie Talkie Dream Garden comes from New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and is sponsored, in part, by the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by Brooklyn Arts Council (BAC), and the Hamburg Cultural Council.